niekados/Journey/README.md

 <img src="documentation/wireframes/erd.png">

+## Agile

+The Journey project follows Agile methodology to enhance planning and management throughout the development process.
+It began with brainstorming and the creation of Epics, which were later broken down into user stories.

+These user stories were then used on the project board within GitHub Projects, which was maintained with three columns:
+- **To Do**: For user stories that need to be started.
+- **In Progress**: For user stories that are currently being worked on.
+- **Done**: For user stories that have been completed.

+Each user story included acceptance criteria to define what must be completed for the story to be considered done.
+User stories were added to the project board through the GitHub Issues section, allowing for easy tracking and updates.
+The project board can be viewed [here](https://github.com/users/niekados/projects/5).

+Additionally, the MoSCoW prioritization method was employed, which helped categorize user stories into four groups:
+- **Must have**: Critical features for the app's success.
+- **Should have**: Important features that add significant value but are not critical.
+- **Could have**: Nice-to-have features that can enhance the user experience if time allows.
+- **Won't have**: Features that are not a priority for this project cycle but may be revisited in the future.

+This approach enabled better organization, focus, and responsiveness to changing requirements during the development of Journey.

 ## Technologies Used

 Journey utilizes a range of technologies and libraries to create a seamless user experience.
 Here’s a list of the key technologies used: